-This is one of the wellness habits I know I really need to build, but I’ve been a bit lazy about getting into a good routine.
+This is one of the wellness practices I know I really need to build, but I’ve been a bit lazy about getting into a good routine.

 Stretching and moving your body every day can help you get a good night’s rest and improve the quality of your sleep as well as reduce stress levels.

-Beyond just physical well being I’m want to focus more on my mental health this year and focus on reducing stress.
+Beyond just physical well-being I want to focus more on my mental health this year and focus on reducing stress.

 I know the fastest way to do this is to get better about meditation.